Isko’s Maranao supporters blame strategist for aborted Marawi rally

 To their disappointment, the Moreno group chose to meet with Lanao del Norte Governor Imelda Dimaporo instead.

-“Dimaporo is a BBM (Bongbong Marcos) supporter and her family has supported the Marcoses since the days of martial law,” Liningding said.
+“Dimaporo is a BBM (Bongbong Marcos) supporter and her family has supported the Marcoses since the days of martial law,” Lininding said.

 Banayo has brushed aside Lininding’s rants, and told Rappler in an earlier interview that he was “the last person to disdain direct people’s support.”